bayubayu/tetrominos/README.md

 * sass for styling
 * jquery for UI

-So far it already covered basic tetris game mechanic.
+So far it already covering basic tetris game mechanic with keyboard controls.
 I will continue it when i got a chance, eg: add scoring etc.

 Enjoy.